Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

    - Proposal to add additional funding to the budget of the Tangle Community Treasury grant committee throughout the year
    - Proposal to manage additional assets for the community by a purpose-bound directive given to the Tangle DAO LLC

-- All changes to other points described under **Specification (Point 4.1 - 4.8)** of this document can only be proposed by a member of this Shimmer Community Treasury Committee (Programm Lead and the four elected Grant Reviewers) through a public proposal in the Governance forum following the process laid out in the Shimmer Governance Framework.
+All changes to other points described under this specification of this document can only be proposed by a member of this Shimmer Community Treasury Committee (Programm Lead and the four elected Grant Reviewers) through a public proposal in the Governance forum following the process laid out in the ***Shimmer Governance Framework***.